Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Main Results

-In many real-world applications of control scheduling, not all the nodes are available/accessible for control.
-In this case, only a ``manifest'' subset of the nodes are available for the application of control inputs, while the remaining nodes are ``latent'' to the controller.
+As mentioned in Section~\ref{subsec:model}, in many real-world applications of TVCS not all the nodes are available/accessible for control.
+In this case, we call a node \emph{manifest} if it can be actuated and \emph{latent} if it cannot.
 The natural solution would then be to choose the control nodes optimally among the manifest nodes.
-Another solution, however, is to \emph{manipulate the dynamics} among the manifest nodes such that the optimal control nodes (when computed without any restrictions on control scheduling) lie among the manifest nodes for all time, provided that such manipulation is possible.
+If the adjacency matrix $A$ of the network is fixed and given, this is the best solution.
+However, there are cases (often in man-made networks) where $A$ itself can be changed, at least among the manifest nodes.
+We call such a change of structure a \emph{manipulation}.
+If manipulation is possible in a network with latent nodes, another solution to TVCS is to manipulate the network among the manifest nodes such that the optimal control nodes (when computed without any restrictions on control scheduling) lie among the manifest nodes for all time.
+The following results provides a guarantee that this is always effective, provided that the manipulation is sufficiently strong and not acyclic.

-Analytically, we can guarantee that the latter scheme (manipulating the manifest-manifest dynamics) can always enforce an all-manifest (i.e., entirely composed of manifest nodes) optimal TVCS, provided that the manipulation is sufficiently strong and not acyclic (Supplementary Note~5).
-Both requirements have clear interpretations.
+\begin{theorem}\longthmtitle{Network manipulation and TVCS in networks with latent nodes} Consider the optimal node selection problem~\eqref{eq:opt} over a time horizon~$K$.
+Given a network of $n$ nodes with adjacency matrix $A_0 \in \real^{n \times n}$, let $E \in \real^{n \times n}$ be a nonnegative matrix of the form -13pt corresponding to the manifest subnetwork involving the first $n_1 < n$ nodes (this is without loss of generality, since nodes can be renumbered) and consider the dynamic network described by~\eqref{eq:dyn} with adjacency matrix $A = A_0 + \alpha E$, where $\alpha > 0$.
+Then, if $E$ is not acyclic, there exists $\overline \alpha > 0$ such that for $\alpha > \overline \alpha$,

+for all $k \in \{0, \dots, K - 1\}$.
+Furthermore, if $A_0$ and $E$ are symmetric (the corresponding networks are undirected), $\bar \alpha$ can be found in closed form and~\eqref{eq:man} holds for all $k \ge 1$. \oprocend \end{theorem}

+Both requirements of Theorem~\ref{thm:sn} (that $\alpha E$ is sufficiently strong and acyclic) have clear interpretations.
 First, depending on how large the size of the manifest subnetwork is and how central its nodes already are (pre-manipulation), larger manipulation may be necessary to turn them into central nodes at various scales (i.e., $r(k)$ for $k = \{0, \dots, K - 1\}$).
 Second, for the manifest nodes to become central at arbitrarily global scales (i.e., $r(k)$ for $k \sim K \to \infty$), the manipulation must contain paths of arbitrarily long lengths, which are absent in acyclic networks.